Restore a PostgreSQL database from a volume-level backup image to the source

 - Advanced Options

 - POSTGRESQL TARGET DB USER NAME and POSTGRESQL TARGET DB PASSWORD.
 (Optional) Enter new credentials for the target PostgreSQL instance that will be created.
-If you do not specify anything, the default database username (postgres) is used with no password.
-By default, a password is not required to log in from the local system.
+If you don't specify anything, the default database username (postgres) is used with no password.
+By default, a password is not required to sign in from the local system.

 - Click the Pre-Flight Check.